njgit/App-Pipeline-Lite/README.md

 plite vg feature-seq
 ```

-If you don't want to actually dispatch the pipeline then you can
+If you don't want to actually dispatch(execute the commands) the pipeline, then
 use the -m switch (or --smoke-test)

 ```bash